sorenammd/tag-input-reactjs/README.md

 The TagInput component accepts the following props:

 - `tags` (object): An object that contains the tags to be displayed and managed.
 The structure should be `{ [tagType]: [tags] }`.

+- `name` (string): The type of tags to manage.
+This should correspond to the key in the `tags` object.

 - `setTags` (function): A function to update the tags when they are modified.
 It should accept the updated tags in the same format as the `tags` prop.